- WHAT WE DO

 Learning & Development professionals are always looking for new ways to get employees excited about corporate training.
 One method that’s been around for years is wrapping training inside a Serious Game.
-A Serious Game, simply put, is a game that is fun to play.
-We call it “Serious” because it incorporates learning objectives tied to business goals.
-You can develop Serious Games in all shapes and sizes including board games, mobile apps, multiplayer video games, or modules housed in a Learning Management System (LMS).
-Here are 8 reasons to develop Serious Games in corporate training.
+A Serious Game is a game designed for a purpose other than pure entertainment.
+In L&D, it is an engaging way to teach employees defined learning objectives.

 Engagement is one of the many qualities of Serious Games that overlaps with training simulations.
 They both facilitate “learn by doing.”
 Serious Games, however, may be less literal than training simulations.
 They can place learners in an imaginative environment rather than a direct representation of the workplace.
 Learners can work through levels and earn achievements in the game that may not be indicative of actual workplace rewards.

 We had math homework in school because it was important to practice the skills we learned in class.
 Serious Games afford the same concept of practicing working through pertinent scenarios.
 A traditional assessment, presented in an eLearning module or given after a classroom training session, tests learners on the information they memorized.
 These correspond to the lowest levels of Bloom’s Taxonomy: remember and understand.
 Serious Games challenge learners to analyze situations, apply their knowledge, and sometimes even evaluate their own decisions or the decisions of other players, pushing themselves to higher levels of Bloom’s Taxonomy.